NorskRegnesentral/shapr/tests/testthat/_snaps/adaptive-output.md

       Success with message:
       max_n_coalitions is NULL or larger than or 2^n_groups = 8,
       and is therefore set to 2^n_groups = 8.

-      Setting parameter 'n_batches' to 7 as a fair trade-off between memory consumption and computation time.
-      Reducing 'n_batches' typically reduces the computation time at the cost of increased memory consumption.

     Output